write-this-way/dallas-co-autopsies/README.md

-# dallas-co-autopsies
-Dallas Co. autopsy data for NICAR Data Blitz
+# Dallas Co. autopsy data for NICAR Data Blitz

-# Redacted fields:
+# About the data
+The following fields were redacted in order to make this data publicly available:

 * Case number
 * Decedent
 * Primary medical examiner
 * COD/Manner medical examiner

-# About the data
+# Getting the data

+## I've got the data.
+Now what?

 # Working with the data
 * Cleaning